Romulo-Moraes/Assembly-Toolkit/06. Arithmetic/README.md

 	; If an overflow NOT occurred, then jump to... jnc jump_not_overflow

-	; If the flow of code reaches here, then
+	; If the program reaches here, then
 	; an overflow happened.

 	;; Print a message saying it